 [Section 115AE inserted by No. 56 of 2010 s.
 30.]

 115A.
-Free drinking water to be provided at certain licensed premises
+Drinking water to be provided free at certain licensed premises

 (1) Subsection (2) applies to licensed premises at which liquor is authorised to be sold under the licence for consumption on the premises.